verveguy/tana-helper/README.md

 `source env/bin/activate`

+You will then need to install the various python packages required by the service.
+See the commands in `dependencies.txt` for a full list.
+You can copy/paste this into your terminal session (Mac, Linux).
+Not sure what you do on Windows...

+Then you can start the service:

 `uvicorn src.main:app`

-## Usage
+# Usage

-For details, see the Tana template located at [https://app.tana.inc/?bundle=cVYW2gX8nY.G3v4049e-A](https://app.tana.inc/?bundle=cVYW2gX8nY.G3v4049e-A)
+There's a few different services provided by tana-helper: you may not want all of them.
+You can remove services by modifying the file `src/main/py`.
+Comment out the line for the service you don't want.

+Each has a Tana template associated with it (links below)

 ## Pinecone support

+For details, see the Tana templates located at [https://app.tana.inc/?bundle=cVYW2gX8nY.G3v4049e-A](https://app.tana.inc/?bundle=cVYW2gX8nY.G3v4049e-A)

 All APIs are POST endpoints

 `/pinecone/upsert` accepts Tana node data and creates